Mcrestani/Mcrestani/README.md

 - 👋 Hi, I’m @Mcrestani
 - 👀 I’m interested in image analysis for biological and biomedical research
-- 🌱 I’m currently a PhD candidate @IFOM Milan
+- 🌱 I’m currently a postdoctoral fellow at ETH Zurich
 - 💞️ I’m looking to collaborate on every interesting thing to pull out quantitative data from biological images
 - 📫 How to reach me: michele.crestani3@gmail.com.
 Twitter @MicheleCrestan3